 The field’s reservoir is situated at a depth of approximately 5,182m, with approximately 191°C of temperature and 17,000psi of pressure.

-The produced hydrocarbons from the WHP will be exported via a subsea pipeline to the Shearwater platform, located approximately 30km northwest of the Jackdaw field, for processing.
+The produced hydrocarbons from the WHP will be exported via a subsea pipeline to the Shearwater platform installed at the Shearwater gas field, located approximately 30km northwest of the Jackdaw field, for processing.
 The processed gas from the Shearwater facility will be exported to the onshore St Fergus Gas Terminal in Scotland via Shearwater’s export infrastructure, the Fulmar Gas Line while the condensate will be exported via the Forties Pipeline System.

 The Jackdaw field development project will help increase the service life of the Shearwater platform, which is key to the potential development of oil and gas discoveries in the Central Graben Area of the central North Sea in the future.

-The Jackdaw development project is expected to support the realisation of the central North Sea Electrification Project, which aims to cut emissions from the oil and gas infrastructure of industry members in the region through electrification.
+The field is expected to support the realisation of the central North Sea Electrification Project, which aims to cut emissions from the oil and gas infrastructure of industry members in the region through electrification.

 The development plan of the gas condensate field includes the drilling of four new production wells by a heavy-duty jack-up drilling rig.
 Each well is planned to be drilled to a depth of approximately 6,000m.